skynet/monit/README.md

 ACKNOWLEDGMENTS
 ===============

-Thanks to the [Free Software Foundation](http://www.fsf.org) for hosting the mailing list.
+Thanks to the [Free Software Foundation](http://www.fsf.org) for hosting the mailing list and to [Atlassian](https://www.atlassian.com) for hosting the code repository.

 The design of libmonit was inspired by principles put forth by *David R. Hanson* in his excellent book ["C Interfaces and Implementations"](http://www.cs.princeton.edu/software/cii/ "CII").